tedsluis/docker-dump1090/README.md

 You are probably thinking "why run 40 or more dump1090 containers on one host?".
 Well, for a couple of reasons:

 * To proof that it is possible without any performance issue.
-Infact you can run hundreds of dump1090 containers on a X86_64/AMD64 linux host with just 4GB of RAM and a quad core.
+Infact you can run hundreds of dump1090 containers on a X86_64/AMD64 linux host with just 4GB of RAM and a quad core (or an ARM board with enough resources).
 * To show new possibilities.
 Imagine running hundreds of dump1090 containers in the cloud serving thousands of visitors.
 A load balancer could be used to distribute the load over the dump1090 instances.

 ### Manage the containers